nomoixyz/vulcan/docs/src/examples/requests/example.md

 ## Examples
 ### Sending requests

-This example shows how to send a requests to an http server
+How to send requests to an http server

 ```solidity
 // SPDX-License-Identifier: MIT